Dnyaneshwariwagh/FusionFlavours/deploy/README.md

    `http://<EC2-PUBLIC-IP>`

-   Your Website is deployed !
+   Your website is deployed !